-Total equity increased A\$2.1 billion from A\$9.5 billion at March 31, 2014 to A\$11.6 billion at March 31, 2015, largely due to a net increase in the foreign currency translation reserve driven by the impact of the depreciation of the Australian dollar, new share issuances, and net retained earnings generated during the year.
+Total equity increased 10% to A\$12.7 billion at March 31, 2016 from A\$11.6 billion at March 31, 2015, largely due to new share issuances and net retained earnings generated during the year.

 Loan assets

 This description of our funded loan assets is based on the funded balance sheet of MBL Group and not the statutory balance sheet classification.